 Amos must have come to Bethel quite often because of the trade.
 After all, he is a sheepherder, a herdsman (Amos 1:2; 7:14).
 He is a bit more than a shepherd, but not a manager of a large company.
 He is an ordinary boy, someone from the countryside, without any attitude.
 Not a career hunter.
 His origins are not something he can be proud of either.
 He cannot point to an ancestry that is spoken about with respect in Israel (Amos 7:14).

-When Amos is in Bethel, he cannot keep his mouth shut about God.
+When Amos is in Bethel, he cannot stay silent about God.
 Woolly, meaningless language is foreign to him.
-That kind of language always does well in politics and in many cases on the pulpit, but not in the service of God.
+That kind of language always does well in politics and in many cases in the pulpit, but not in the service of God.
 Maybe he is someone with whom you can hear in his accent that he comes from the countryside.
 In his voice you do not hear the affected city language, but that does not bother him.
 He brings God’s message, artlessly, straight from his God-motivated heart.

 Origin and time of his prophecy

 He is not a resident of the ten tribes realm, but comes from Tekoa.
 This town is located in Judah, about sixteen kilometers southwest of Jerusalem and twelve kilometers from Bethlehem.
 Rehoboam has transformed this city into a fortified city (2Chr 11:6).

 It is exceptional that God allows a prophet to come from Judah to prophesy against Israel.
 It has happened once before.
 We read about it in 1 Kings 13.
 In the history described there, a man of God comes from Judah and prophesies against the altar in Bethel.
 Despite the fact that Amos was sent to the ten tribes, occasionally he also has a word for Judah (Amos 2:4) or involves them in it (Amos 3:1; 6:1).